sarnold/meta-alt-desktop-extras/README.rst

 Yocto  and OpenEmbedded Layer - meta-alt-desktop-extras
 =======================================================

-This is a miscellaneous software overlay for the meta-oe and poky, tested on RaspberryPi and beaglebone black devices.
+This is a miscellaneous software overlay for the meta-oe and poky, tested on RaspberryPi and BeagleBoneBlack devices.
 It can be used with openembedded-core or poky (master branch), but not oe-classic.

 More information can be found at:

-http://www.raspberrypi.org/ (official RPi site) https://github.com/sarnold/meta-alt-desktop-extras/wiki
+http://www.raspberrypi.org/ (official RPi site)

+https://github.com/sarnold/meta-alt-desktop-extras/wiki

 This layer should work with different OpenEmbedded/Yocto distributions and layer stacks, such as:

 * Distro-less (only with OE-Core).
 * Angstrom (main focus of upstream testing).